seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 npm test
 ```

-You can now look at the geojson output in `examples/output`, including visually by opening a file in QGIS or pasting it into geojson.io.
-This is the best way to verify the preprocessor worked as expected.
+You can now look at the geojson output files in the `examples/output` directory, including visually by opening them in QGIS or pasting the JSON into geojson.io.
+This is the best way to visually verify the preprocessor worked as expected.

-Commit the feature examples and their output files to your git repository so that you can track changes over time.
+This is a good checkpoint to commit your latest changes to Github.

 To learn more about preprocessing, check out the [guide](../preprocessing.md)